 LOCATION - The Ashtabula County Common Pleas courtrooms are located on the second floor and Eastern County Court is located on the first floor of the Ashtabula County Courthouse on 25 West Jefferson St. in Jefferson, Ohio.

 Western County court is located on the second floor of the courthouse at 117 West Main St. in Geneva, Ohio; an elevator is available and is handicap accessible.

 CHECK-IN - Proceed to the assigned courtroom, after passing through security, to check in with

 the Bailiff/staff and to complete any paperwork needed.
 Once you have checked in at your assigned court you must remain in the courtroom until excused by the Judge.

-On behalf of the Ashtabula County Court of Common Pleas, the attorneys in these cases, the citizens
+On behalf of the Ashtabula County Court System, the attorneys in these cases, the citizens

 of this County, and the parties involved in these cases, the Courts express appreciation for your services